 Lands' End is the only source for purchasing school uniforms and outerwear for grades Pre-K through 8.
 Jumpers are available for girls in grade 1.
 Students' uniforms must fit properly and be neat and clean and free of holes.
+Skirts, jumpers, or skorts must hang no shorter than three inches above the crease of the knee.
+If there is a question of inappropriateness of skirt length, even given this guideline, the decision of the staff will prevail.
 All shirts must be tucked in.
 Belts are required for pants with belt loops.
 All fleece, sweatshirts, sweaters, and sweatshirts must be purchased from Lands' End.
 No other sweatshirts/hoodies are allowed.
 Navy or white tights, navy or white leggings, plain white turtlenecks, and only plain white t-shirts may be worn under the uniform.
 Any plain white turtleneck is acceptable.
 Elastic waist shorts for Pre-K, kindergarten, and 1st grade boys may be purchased at Shumacher's.